 Recreation Therapy

-Recreation Therapy is one of three concentrations in the Department of Recreation, Parks and Tourism at Radford University.
-Upon successful completion of the program, students can find employment in municipal parks and recreation systems, hospitals, rehabilitation centers, prisons, youth organizations, nursing homes, psychiatric facilities camps and non profit agencies.
+Upon successful completion of the program, students can find employment in municipal parks and recreation systems, hospitals, rehabilitation centers, prisons, youth organizations, nursing homes, psychiatric facilities, camps, and non-profit agencies.
+The job outlook for recreation therapists is expected to grow 4% in the next ten years with a median salary of $50,000.

 Recreation Therapy Highlights: